Dartmouth-OpenAV/frontend-web/README.md

 **Important:** Don't assign window.onload directly. eg `window.onload = () => { ... }` <-- NO!!!
 We are using multiple entrypoints and each one needs to be able to add its own window load listener.
 So the correct way to do this is: `window.addEventListener('load', myCustomHandler)` <-- YES!

 **Important:** Don't set globals in any of your code.
 Treat globals as read only.

-Module source directories should be added to `/source/optional_modules/<your_plugin>`.
-Within your module directory your code can be organized any way you want, but you can use the zoom_room module as a model.

 #### Adding to the webpack build